Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     **Note:** When the FIFO depth is large, the DMA FIFO is used. _Do not_ set the FIFO depth to larger than (_or equal to_) 8192 for a single DMA FIFO.

-- The kernel is not well pipelined.
+- The kernel is not well-pipelined.
 As well as increasing the loop count to deal with more data, more instructions should be added in the loop body and a `__restrict` keyword should be added to the ports to make the tool schedule instructions more freely.
 The optimized code for `aie_dest1` is as follows:

     ```
 	using namespace adf;